djorlando24/pyLabDataLogger/INSTALL.md

       need for root (see https://sigrok.org/wiki/Fx2lafw)

 - for audio devices, ALSA and asound2lib (with asound2lib-dev sources)

+- For Video4Linux devices, the v4l2 kernel modules must be installed.
+These tend to come by default, but can be installed with the system package manager.

 - For Pico devices, the open source Pico libraries need to be installed.
   These are available from an apt repository for easy installation on Ubuntu.